nhcooper123/NATRICINE-ecomorph/README.md

 > Deepak V, Cooper N, Gower DJ.
 2020.
 Dataset: NATRICINE.
 Natural History Museum Data Portal (data.nhm.ac.uk). https://doi.org/10.5519/0070625.

+Raw data for linear measurements analyses are in `metadata-data-natricine-LM.csv`.
+Raw landmark data for GMM analyses are in ` natricine_landmarks.TPS`.

 ------
 ## Analyses
 All code used to run analyses and make figures is included in the `analyses/` folder.
 Before starting remember to open an RStudio project from that folder.
 Most code was written by V Deepak, and modified by Natalie Cooper.